lyinAndy0917/lyinAndy0917.github.io/content/post/NewtonMethod/index.md

 $$ \phi(z_k + \alpha \Delta z) < \phi(z_k)$$
 Where $\phi$ is a "merit function", or `merit_fx(z)` in the code.

 This is called the "Armijo rule", and it is a sufficient decrease condition.
-Q: In my understanding, the Armiho rule is guranteeing that the line is decreasing.
+In my understanding, **the Armiho rule is guranteeing that the line is decreasing.**